-With over 6.5 million treatments performed in the United States each year, BOTOX® cosmetic is the most popular aesthetic treatment, whether surgical or non-surgical.
+With over 6.5 million treatments performed in the United States each year, BOTOX® cosmetic is the most popular aesthetic treatment performed today.
 BOTOX® has been used in medicine for over 90 years and was approved by the FDA for cosmetic use over two decades ago.
 BOTOX® has an extremely safe profile for both medical and cosmetic use, as well as its partner injectable, Dysport®.
-It’s a purified protein made from bacteria (similar to an antibiotic) and in very small amounts, it produces muscle relaxation.
-Depending on where they are placed, Dysport® and BOTOX® injections can create a smoothing effect on lines and wrinkles, giving patients a more rested, youthful look.